tt-isv-org/scc/tutorial/index.md

 * Add supplemental group IDs 5777 and 5888
 * Use a file system group ID of 5555

-> Note: To demonstrate security contexts and SCCs, we will be using file access permissions and ownership.
-If you are not familiar enough with these concepts, read more about them [here](https://developer.ibm.com/tutorials/l-lpic1-104-5/).

 1. Download the deployment manifest YAML file from [here](static/deploy_sc.yaml) or copy/paste and save it to a file named deploy_sc.yaml.

     ```yaml